fdiblen/mkdocs-pdf/docs/rsecon24.md

     create  project_setup.md
     create  pyproject.toml

-Your project "baklava" has been successfully created in test_ask folder!
+Your project "baklava" has been successfully created in baklava folder!

 ```

+---
-## :watch: 5 mins - Explain the generated files with minimum profile
+## :watch: 14:45 (5 mins) - Explain the generated files with minimum profile

 ```